Russische topverspringster: “Ik kreeg 200.000 dollar per maand aangeboden om luxe-escorte te worden”

 “Niet geïnteresseerd”

 In een interview met sports.ru vertelt Klishina, die in Atlanta in de Verenigde Staten woont, dat ze enkele maanden terug werd benaderd via Instagram.
 “Een onbekende man uit de Verenigde Staten vroeg me via een direct bericht op Instagram of ik geen escorte wilde worden.
 Het is intussen al enkele maanden terug, maar ik schrok, want ik verwachtte zoiets niet.
-Gewoon, via een berichtje op … Ik ben niet het type persoon dat dan begint te schelden, dus ik antwoordde hem vriendelijk.
+Gewoon, via een berichtje...
+Ik ben niet het type persoon dat dan begint te schelden, dus ik antwoordde hem vriendelijk.
 ‘Sorry, maar ik ben niet geïnteresseerd.’”

 <div style=" display: flex; flex-direction: row; align-items: center;"> <div style="background-color: #F4F4F4; border-radius: 50%; flex-grow: 0; height: 40px; margin-right: 14px; width: 40px;"></div> <div style="display: flex; flex-direction: column; flex-grow: 1; justify-content: center;"> <div style=" background-color: #F4F4F4; border-radius: 4px; flex-grow: 0; height: 14px; margin-bottom: 6px; width: 100px;"></div> <div style=" background-color: #F4F4F4; border-radius: 4px; flex-grow: 0; height: 14px; width: 60px;"></div></div></div><div style="padding: 19% 0;"></div> <div style="display:block; height:50px; margin:0 auto 12px; width:50px;"><svg width="50px" height="50px" viewBox="0 0 60 60" version="1.1" xmlns="https://www.w3.org/2000/svg" xmlns:xlink="https://www.w3.org/1999/xlink"><g stroke="none" stroke-width="1" fill="none" fill-rule="evenodd"><g transform="translate(-511.000000, -20.000000)" fill="#000000"><g><path d="M556.869,30.41 C554.814,30.41 553.148,32.076 553.148,34.131 C553.148,36.186 554.814,37.852 556.869,37.852 C558.924,37.852 560.59,36.186 560.59,34.131 C560.59,32.076 558.924,30.41 556.869,30.41 M541,60.657 C535.114,60.657 530.342,55.887 530.342,50 C530.342,44.114 535.114,39.342 541,39.342 C546.887,39.342 551.658,44.114 551.658,50 C551.658,55.887 546.887,60.657 541,60.657 M541,33.886 C532.1,33.886 524.886,41.1 524.886,50 C524.886,58.899 532.1,66.113 541,66.113 C549.9,66.113 557.115,58.899 557.115,50 C557.115,41.1 549.9,33.886 541,33.886 M565.378,62.101 C565.244,65.022 564.756,66.606 564.346,67.663 C563.803,69.06 563.154,70.057 562.106,71.106 C561.058,72.155 560.06,72.803 558.662,73.347 C557.607,73.757 556.021,74.244 553.102,74.378 C549.944,74.521 548.997,74.552 541,74.552 C533.003,74.552 532.056,74.521 528.898,74.378 C525.979,74.244 524.393,73.757 523.338,73.347 C521.94,72.803 520.942,72.155 519.894,71.106 C518.846,70.057 518.197,69.06 517.654,67.663 C517.244,66.606 516.755,65.022 516.623,62.101 C516.479,58.943 516.448,57.996 516.448,50 C516.448,42.003 516.479,41.056 516.623,37.899 C516.755,34.978 517.244,33.391 517.654,32.338 C518.197,30.938 518.846,29.942 519.894,28.894 C520.942,27.846 521.94,27.196 523.338,26.654 C524.393,26.244 525.979,25.756 528.898,25.623 C532.057,25.479 533.004,25.448 541,25.448 C548.997,25.448 549.943,25.479 553.102,25.623 C556.021,25.756 557.607,26.244 558.662,26.654 C560.06,27.196 561.058,27.846 562.106,28.894 C563.154,29.942 563.803,30.938 564.346,32.338 C564.756,33.391 565.244,34.978 565.378,37.899 C565.522,41.056 565.552,42.003 565.552,50 C565.552,57.996 565.522,58.943 565.378,62.101 M570.82,37.631 C570.674,34.438 570.167,32.258 569.425,30.349 C568.659,28.377 567.633,26.702 565.965,25.035 C564.297,23.368 562.623,22.342 560.652,21.575 C558.743,20.834 556.562,20.326 553.369,20.18 C550.169,20.033 549.148,20 541,20 C532.853,20 531.831,20.033 528.631,20.18 C525.438,20.326 523.257,20.834 521.349,21.575 C519.376,22.342 517.703,23.368 516.035,25.035 C514.368,26.702 513.342,28.377 512.574,30.349 C511.834,32.258 511.326,34.438 511.181,37.631 C511.035,40.831 511,41.851 511,50 C511,58.147 511.035,59.17 511.181,62.369 C511.326,65.562 511.834,67.743 512.574,69.651 C513.342,71.625 514.368,73.296 516.035,74.965 C517.703,76.634 519.376,77.658 521.349,78.425 C523.257,79.167 525.438,79.673 528.631,79.82 C531.831,79.965 532.853,80.001 541,80.001 C549.148,80.001 550.169,79.965 553.369,79.82 C556.562,79.673 558.743,79.167 560.652,78.425 C562.623,77.658 564.297,76.634 565.965,74.965 C567.633,73.296 568.659,71.625 569.425,69.651 C570.167,67.743 570.674,65.562 570.82,62.369 C570.966,59.17 571,58.147 571,50 C571,41.851 570.966,40.831 570.82,37.631"></path></g></g></g></svg></div><div style="padding-top: 8px;"> <div style=" color:#3897f0; font-family:Arial,sans-serif; font-size:14px; font-style:normal; font-weight:550; line-height:18px;"> Dit bericht bekijken op Instagram</div></div><div style="padding: 12.5% 0;"></div> <div style="display: flex; flex-direction: row; margin-bottom: 14px; align-items: center;"><div> <div style="background-color: #F4F4F4; border-radius: 50%; height: 12.5px; width: 12.5px; transform: translateX(0px) translateY(7px);"></div> <div style="background-color: #F4F4F4; height: 12.5px; transform: rotate(-45deg) translateX(3px) translateY(1px); width: 12.5px; flex-grow: 0; margin-right: 14px; margin-left: 2px;"></div> <div style="background-color: #F4F4F4; border-radius: 50%; height: 12.5px; width: 12.5px; transform: translateX(9px) translateY(-18px);"></div></div><div style="margin-left: 8px;"> <div style=" background-color: #F4F4F4; border-radius: 50%; flex-grow: 0; height: 20px; width: 20px;"></div> <div style=" width: 0; height: 0; border-top: 2px solid transparent; border-left: 6px solid #f4f4f4; border-bottom: 2px solid transparent; transform: translateX(16px) translateY(-4px) rotate(30deg)"></div></div><div style="margin-left: auto;"> <div style=" width: 0px; border-top: 8px solid #F4F4F4; border-right: 8px solid transparent; transform: translateY(16px);"></div> <div style=" background-color: #F4F4F4; flex-grow: 0; height: 12px; width: 16px; transform: translateY(-4px);"></div> <div style=" width: 0; height: 0; border-top: 8px solid #F4F4F4; border-left: 8px solid transparent; transform: translateY(-4px) translateX(8px);"></div></div></div>

-Maar de anonieme man wilde direct van geen wijken weten.
+Maar de anonieme man wilde van geen wijken weten.
 “Hij stuurde me een nieuw bericht.
 ‘Wacht, denk er toch maar nog eens over na.
 Je weet nog niet eens wat de voorwaarden zijn en welk bedrag ik je ervoor wil betalen’, klonk het in een volgend bericht.
 En het bedrag was hoog, erg hoog.
 Het ging over 200.000 dollar per maand.
-‘Zie ik er nu echt uit als een vrouw die ik hiermee akkoord zou gaan?’, vroeg ik me af.
+‘Zie ik er nu echt uit als een vrouw die ik hiermee akkoord zou gaan?’’’, vroeg ik me af.
 Deze keer zou ze er wel in slagen om de man definitief af te wimpelen.

 Playboy

-Enkele jaren terug liet Klishina zich overhalen om te poseren voor Playboy - vandaar wellicht dat de man waarvan hierboven sprake besloot zijn kans te gaan.
-Maar erg fier is Klishina daar blijkbaar niet op.
+Enkele jaren terug liet Klishina zich nog overtuigen om te poseren voor Playboy, maar erg fier is ze daar niet op.
 “Iedereen maakt, laat ons zeggen, jeugdfouten.
 Je doet het, zonder daarbij na te denken wat de invloed ervan gaat zijn op je carrière of op je leven naast de topsport”, aldus Klishina.
 Ze voegde eraan toe dat ze nadien in zee ging met IMG - het managementbureau dat ook de zaken van onder meer Novak Djokovic en Maria Sharapova behartigt – in de hoop die foto’s van het internet te kunnen halen.
 IJdele hoop, zo bleek achteraf.
 “Er circuleren er niet meer zoveel online dan voorheen.
 In Rusland zijn ze nog makkelijk terug te vinden, maar eens daarbuiten wordt het een stuk moeilijker”, zo maakt ze zich sterk.

 Lees ook.